chengeu25/eNorthernPike/System Proposal Template.md

    - Generate reports on course registration, student progress, and system usage.
    - Analytics dashboard for monitoring system performance and user engagement.

+6. Course Reviews

+   - Comments on the class by previous class takers or reviews of the professor.
+   - Past course reviews that could help tailor electives to be taken.

+7. Course Search

+   - Improved ability for course searching by name.

 ### 4.2 Nonfunctional Requirements: